franticspider/ggcookbook/README.md

 - 12 level tbsp treacle

-Melt treacle and butter together
+Melt treacle and butter together in a large saucepan
 When liquid put sugar in an stir until dissolved.
 Turn gas off
 Add oats, mix in pan